If you are looking to buy a TV wall mount, then the first thing you should do is understand the different types available to you.

 However, it also may be all that you need.

-There is little point in spending more money on a fancy articulating wall bracket if you really don’t need to move the TV for different viewing positions.
+There is little point in spending more money on a fancy articulating wall bracket if you don’t need to move the TV for different viewing positions.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
-He has worked as a sound, lighting and audio-visual engineer for around 20 years.
+He has been a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
 You can find out more here.